 The Team

-Korshi Dosoo is the junior research group leader of the project The Coptic Magical Papyri: Vernacular Religion in Late Antique and Early Islamic Egypt at the Julius Maximilian University of Würzburg.
+Korshi Dosoo is one of the two principal investigators of the project Corpus of Coptic Magical Formularies at the Julius Maximilian University of Würzburg.
+From 2018 to 2023 he was the team leader of the project The Coptic Magical Papyri: Vernacular Religion in Late Roman and Early Islamic Egypt.
 Formerly ATER (lecturer) at the University of Strasbourg and post-doctoral researcher on the Labex RESMED project Les mots de la paix.
 His PhD thesis, Rituals of Apparition on the Theban Magical Library was completed in 2015 at Macquarie University, Australia.
 His research focuses on magic and lived religion in Egypt from the Ptolemaic to Mamluk periods as revealed by papyrological and epigraphic sources.

 Korshi’s page on academia.edu

-Markéta Preininger is a research fellow on the project The Coptic Magical Papyri.
-Markéta has defended her PhD thesis in 2022 at the Julius Maximilian University of Würzburg on the topic of the body in the Coptic magical corpus.
+Markéta Preininger is one of the two principal investigators of the project Corpus of Coptic Magical Formularies.
+From 2018 to 2023 she was a research fellow on the project The Coptic Magical Papyri: Vernacular Religion in Late Roman and Early Islamic Egypt.
+Markéta defended her PhD thesis in 2022 at the Julius Maximilian University of Würzburg on the topic of the body in the Coptic magical corpus.
 She formerly studied at the Charles University in Prague, where she obtained her Bachelor and Master degrees at the Institute of Philosophy and Religious Studies.
 She has also been an exchange student at the Eberhard Karls Universität in Tübingen, as well as at the Ecole Pratique des Hautes Etudes (EPHE) in Paris.
 Markéta is interested in vernacular religion and magic, as well as the understanding of the body and emotions in Ancient Egypt, Greece and in Late Antiquity in general.

 Markéta’s page on academia.edu